mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 In order to remove the spatial offset across time we're going to compute a centroid for each slice and then crop the image around that center.
-I looked up centroids in the Scikit-Image docs but came across a function that did *way* more than what I was looking for, so I just quickly coded up a solution in Pure Python and then JIT-ed it with [Numba](http://numba.pydata.org/) (which makes this run at C-speeds).
+I looked up centroids in the Scikit-Image docs and came across a function that did *way* more than what I was looking for, so I just quickly coded up a solution in Pure Python and then JIT-ed it with [Numba](http://numba.pydata.org/) (which makes this run at C-speeds).